-In the dynamic context described above (Sect.
-5.4.2), and relying on our multiparametric results, we can now propose a plausible scenario for the evolution of the properties of our deep and basal ice at EPICA Dome C, as illustrated in Fig. 8.
+5.4.3 Enhanced recrystallization and small-scale chemical sorting plausible scenario for the evolution of the properties of our clean and dispersed basal ice facies at EPICA Dome C, as illustrated in Fig. 8.
 A changing stress field and the high temperatures, close to the pmp, will trigger sustained migration recrystallization within the bottom layers.
 Mean crystal size values (up to more than 10 cm) plotted in Fig. 6 are undisputable proof that recrystallization is indeed very active there.
-This process will tend to relocate the impurities at grain boundaries and contribute to the build up of aggregates.
-Note that Paisbook et al. (2006) already in

-- contribute to the build-up of aggregates.
-Note that Raisbeck et al. (2006) already invoked the formation of aggregates to explain abnormal spikes in Be in the deep ice.
-Increasing water content in the premelt layer might also slowly initiate downwards density-driven migration of the water and of some of the associated impurities.
-This - however, as our data set shows, will only be revealed in a high resolution chemistry approach, since it will not significantly affect the mean concentration values for a given climatic period, but more the frequency distribution within the observed concentration range.
+This process will tend to relocate the impurities at grain boundaries and contribute to the build-up of aggregates.
+Note that Raisbeck et al. (2006) already invoked the formation of aggregates to explain abnormal spikes in 10Be in the basal ice.
+Increasing water content in the premelt layer might also slowly initiate downward density-driven migration of the water and of some of the associated impurities.
+This however, as our data set shows, will only be revealed in a high resolution chemistry approach, since it will not significantly affect the mean concentration values for a given climatic period, but more the frequency distribution within the observed concentration range.
 It will also behave differently, depending on the species.
-Detailed SEM and XRF micro-probe elemental analyses of individual aggregates inside the EDC basal ice are - described elsewhere and provide further insights in the potential processes at work and environmental implications (de Angelis et al., 2013).
+Detailed SEM (scanning electron microscope) and XRF (X-ray fluorescence) micro-probe elemental analyses of individual aggregates inside the EDC dispersed basal ice facies are described elsewhere and provide further insights in the potential processes at work and environmental implications (de Angelis et al., 2013).
 They reveal that CaCO3 and CaSO4 are common within these aggregates.
-These compounds could then be either newly precipitated salts (as observed concentrations are compatible with saturation for e.g. CaSO4 given estimated vein sizes at those ambient temperatures) or pre-existing solid particles, that were initially present inside the crystals (Ohno et al., 2005).
-SO4, Ca, Mg and MSA (which can also be associated with salts, Ohno et al., 2005) mean concentrations in the deep ice and the basal ice will therefore remain within the range of other glacials, but their spatial distribution at the high-resolution scale of sampling, will show much greater variability than in meteoric ice above (Figs. 4, 5 and 8-right column).
+These compounds could then be either newly precipitated salts (as observed concentrations are compatible with saturation for, e.g. CaSO4 given estimated vein sizes at those ambient temperatures) or pre-existing solid particles, that were initially present inside the crystals (Ohno et al., 2005).
+SO4, Ca, Mg and MSA (which can also be associated with salts,